Currently, you do not need a REAL ID to fly domestically within the U.S.

-TSA PreCheck passengers still require a REAL ID to fly from May 3, 2023, or any other form or acceptable ID.
+TSA PreCheck passengers still require a REAL ID to fly from May 7, 2025, or any other form of acceptable ID.

-Passengers using CLEAR and passengers enrolled in CLEAR will need a REAL ID or other acceptable form of ID starting May 3, 2023.
+Passengers using CLEAR and passengers enrolled in CLEAR will also need a REAL ID or other acceptable form of ID starting May 7, 2025.

-Are There Any There Alternatives to a REAL ID For Flying?
+Alternatives to a REAL ID For Domestic Flights

 There are several alternatives to flying with a REAL ID card, including a passport, passport card, Global Entry Card, as well as various forms of military ID and other government-issued IDs.